ianschae/ALS-Assistive-Tech/README.md

 Python (eel)

 # Installation and Setup
+This section covers the necessary steps to get the assistive technology device operational on your system.

+## Prerequisites
+Ensure you have Python installed on your system, as this project is Python-based.
+You can download Python from python.org.
 ## Libraries
 |Library | Links| Notes |
 |---------|------|-------|
 |   eel   | [Documentation](https://github.com/python-eel/Eel)| For Interaction between Python Backend and JS Frontend |